JuliaDynamics/ConcurrentSim.jl/README.md

 * Version 0.4 is a complete rewrite: more julian and less pythonic.
 * Only supports Julia v0.6 and above.
-* Scheduling is based on TimeType and Period.
 * The discrete event features are on par with version 0.3.
 (STABLE)
 * Two ways of making `Processes` are provided:
   - using the existing concept of `Tasks`: